2019 Fiesta Bowl (January): First quarter

 LSU won the coin toss and elected to receive.
 Clyde Edwards-Helaire took the opening kickoff back 77 yards all the way to the UCF 16 yard line.
 The Knights defense, however, stiffened, and kept the Tigers out of the endzone.
 Cole Tracy kicked a 24-yard field goal for the first points of the game.
 On their first drive, Darriel Mack Jr. led the Knights on a 6-play, 69-yard drive.
 A 25-yard touchdown run by Greg McCrae put the Knights up 7–3.
-LSU drove to the Knights 15 yard line, but quarterback Joe Burrow was intercepted by Brandon Moore at the 7 yard line.
+LSU drove to the Knights 15 yard line, but quarterback Joe Burrow was intercepted by Brandon "Bam" Moore at the 7 yard line.
 Moore ran the ball back 93 yards for the touchdown (a Fiesta Bowl record), and a 14–3 Knights lead.
 During the return, defensive lineman Joey Connors made a legal blindside block on Burrow, sending him to the ground, but he was able to recover.
 Nate Evans drew a penalty, however, for taunting Burrow after the play, and it was assessed on the kickoff.

 On the next drive, LSU faced a 3rd down & 12 at the UCF 41 yard line.
 Kyle Gibson sacked Burrow for a 6-yard loss.
-Randy Charlton was able to wrestle the ball away from Burrow, but not before Burrow was whistled down.
+Randy Charlton was able to wrestle the ball away from Burrow, but not before Burrow was whistled down by contact.
 Charlton was subsequently flagged for an unsportsmanlike conduct penalty after spiking the ball.
 The penalty proved costly as it gave LSU new life, and was a turning point in the game.
 The Tigers were awarded 15 yards and a first down.
 Six plays later they were in the endzone for their first touchdown.

 Driving across midfield in the closing seconds of the first quarter, quarterback Darriel Mack Jr. was tackled on a run, and fumbled the ball, and LSU recovered.

 Second quarter

-LSU scored touchdowns on their first two possessions of the second quarter, erasing the deficit, and pulling out to a 24–14 lead.
+LSU scored touchdowns on their first two possessions of the second quarter, erasing the deficit, and pulled out to a 24–14 lead.
 Meanwhile, the Knights went three-and-out twice, and also turned the ball over on downs in Tigers territory.
 With under two minutes left before halftime, LSU pinned UCF back at their own 5 yard line.
 Mack led the Knights on a 10-play, 95-yard drive, capped off by a much-needed score.
 Facing a 3rd down & 14 at the LSU 32 yard line, Mack threw a touchdown pass to Gabe Davis at the back of the endzone with 4 seconds left.
 At halftime, LSU led 24–21.